mapproxy/mapproxy/doc/mapproxy_util.rst

   Display all available Layers for this service.
 Each new layer will be marked with a hyphen and all sublayers are indented.

-.. cmdoption:: --capabilities-version <Versionnumber>
+.. cmdoption:: --version <versionnumber>

   Parse the Capabilities-document for the given version.
-Only Version 1.1.1 and 1.3.0 are supported.
+Only version 1.1.1 and 1.3.0 are supported.
 The default value is 1.1.1